mitre/caldera/docs/The-REST-API.md

 9) phases_enabled (defaults to *1*)
 10) auto_close (defaults to *0*)

 To learn more about these options, read the "What is an operation?" documentation section.

-#### POST

-### /file/upload
+## /file/upload

 Files can be uploaded to CALDERA by POST'ing a file to the /file/upload endpoint.
 Uploaded files will be put in the exfil_dir location specified in the default.yml file.